 St. Martin Tower

-The first building at this site was a church built in the 11th or 12th century.
-In the early 13th century, when the region was torn by armed conflicts, this church was demolished and a castle was built here.
-This castle, built out of local sandstone rubble work, had a square keep protected by rectangular ramparts.
+The first building on this site was a church built in the 11th or 12th century.
+In the early 13th century, during a period of armed conflict in the region, this church was demolished, and a castle was built here.
+The castle, made from local sandstone rubble, featured a square keep protected by rectangular ramparts.

-At the end of the 13th century, or possibly a little later, when peace had returned to the region, the castle was demolished and rebuilt as a church again.
-The keep of the castle escaped demolition and was used as the church tower.
+By the end of the 13th century, or perhaps a little later, once peace had returned to the area, the castle was torn down and rebuilt as a church.
+The castle's keep was preserved and repurposed as the church tower.

-In the 1852 this church was taken out of use because the villagers thought access to the church was too difficult for the sick and elderly.
-The church was then torn down with exception of the keep.
-A local priest; Bodson, restored the keep in its present form.
-He also rebuilt the present ramparts which followed the trace of the original ramparts.
-The area inside the walls and around the keep was used as a graveyard.
+In 1852, the church was taken out of use because villagers found access too difficult for the sick and elderly.
+It was then demolished, except for the keep.
+A local priest, Bodson, restored the keep to its current form and also rebuilt the ramparts following the original layout.
+The area inside the walls and around the keep became a graveyard.

-At present the graveyard is freely accessible during daytime.
-When I visited the keep was closed.
-I don't know if its interior can be visited.
-Due to the beautiful old graveyard the site has a lot of atmosphere and from here you have a nice view over the village below.
-In the village you can also find Montuy Tower.
+Today, the graveyard is freely accessible during the day.
+When I visited, the St. Martin Tower was closed, and I am unsure if it's ever open to the public.
+The site has a lot of atmosphere, thanks to the beautiful old graveyard, and offers a nice view over the village below.
+You can also find the Montuy Tower in the village.

 Gallery